Praqma/web-alliance/_pages/gatherings.md

 **The theme of this gathering is metrics for build, CI and Continuous Delivery.**
 <br>See the theme description and details on the [Initiatives page]({{site.url}}/initiatives#metrics){: target="\_blank"}.

-We start on the first day at 11.00 and end on the second day at 15.15, so you have time to travel back home.
+We start on the first day at 11.00 and end on the second day at 15.15, so you have time to travel.

 ### June 7th: